Federal/State Electronic Tax Filing

 - The Nebraska Department of Revenue, along with many other state revenue agencies, is requesting additional information for electronically filed individual income tax returns.
 This is an effort to combat stolen-identity tax fraud, and to protect you and your tax refund.

 - We ask that you provide the requested Nebraska driver’s license or state-issued ID card information when completing your tax return.
 Providing this information is voluntary.
 We will not reject your return if you do not provide the requested driver’s license or state-issued ID information.
 However, providing this information may help us process your tax return more quickly.

 How it Works

 The Federal/State e-file program provides a means to file both federal and state tax returns in one transmission to the Internal Revenue Service (IRS).
-The software must be approved by both the IRS and the Nebraska Department of Revenue (Department).
-The federal and state returns are first sent to the IRS, and when the federal return is accepted by the IRS, they provide the Nebraska return to the Department.
+The software must be approved by both the IRS and the Nebraska Department of Revenue (DOR).
+The federal and state returns are first sent to the IRS, and when the federal return is accepted by the IRS, they provide the Nebraska return to DOR.
 Some software allows for filing your state return without the federal.
-Upon retrieval of the state return, the Department, will issue an acknowledgment indicating if the state accepts it for processing.
+Upon retrieval of the state return, DOR, will issue an acknowledgment indicating if the state accepts it for processing.

 Advantages of Federal/State e-file include computer filing accuracy and faster refund processing.
 Taxpayers can have their refunds directly deposited into their bank accounts, or pay their balances due by credit card or having their payments directly debited from their bank accounts.
 Refund, zero balance due, and balance due returns are accepted.
 Most common forms and schedules are supported.